atreeon/value_t.dart/value_t_generator/readme.md

 ## value_t

-Generates code to create a copywith class and properly inherits all the readonly fields in the hierarchy
+Generates code to create a copywith class and implements all the getter fields in any extended or implemented classes.

 ### When defining your class put a dollar infront of the name and make it abstract
 ```